-Before joining Heritage’s Margaret Thatcher Center for Freedom in 2012, Coffey served at the UK Ministry of Defence as senior special adviser to then-British Defence Secretary Liam Fox.
-He was the only non-UK citizen appointed by Prime Minister David Cameron to provide advice to senior British ministers.
-Among his duties, Coffey helped shape British defense policy in relation to transatlantic security, NATO, the European Union and Afghanistan.
+Before joining the think tank’s Margaret Thatcher Center for Freedom in 2012, Coffey had served at the UK Ministry of Defence since 2010 as senior special adviser to then-British Defence Secretary Liam Fox.

+Coffey, a U.S. Army veteran, was the first non-UK citizen appointed by Prime Minister David Cameron to provide advice to senior British ministers.
+Among his duties was helping shape British defense policy in relation to transatlantic security, NATO, the European Union, and Afghanistan.

 Coffey’s work in British politics followed his service to the United States as a commissioned officer in the Army.
 He spent his entire time on active duty overseas and was stationed in Italy with the Army’s Southern European Task Force.

 Coffey received a master of science degree in the politics and government of the European Union from the London School of Economics.
-He also holds a bachelor of arts degree in political science from the University of Missouri-St. Louis and an associate of arts degree in military science from Wentworth Military Academy in Lexington, Mo.
+He holds a bachelor of arts degree in political science from the University of Missouri-St. Louis and studied African politics as a visiting undergraduate at the University of the Western Cape in South Africa.

 Coffey received an associate of arts degree in military science from Wentworth Military Academy in Lexington, Mo., and serves on the school’s Board of Trustees.